 Continue forward for 150m then take the cycle path to your left, through staggered barriers, opposite One, Woodgreen Cottage.

 This was part of an ancient track to Lyppard Grange, where rabbit burrows seriously undermined the great oaks in the early 20th C. So Matthew Darlington who farmed Lyppard Grange from 1905 to 1927 would regularly send his ferrets, which were kept in cages in the farmyard, down the rabbits’ burrows to ‘ferret’ them out.
 The rabbits were shot and sold for 1/- each in the 1920s – they made a good meal!
 Rabbits hanging in butcher’s shops were a common sight until the 1960s, when mixomatosis became rampant.
 Nowadays around the oaks you are more likely to see squirrels 22…

 Continue along the path passing another play area on your RHS and emerge on Mill Wood Drive by the pedestrian lights.
 You can reach the Lyppard Hub by the footpath on the opposite side of the crossing, or by Ankerage Green.
 You are then at point A. Why not enjoy a picnic by the pond 1 or refreshments in the Grange ?!
 To reach the picnic spot avoiding the stile, from the Hub carpark go clockwise around the perimeter of the Medical Centre and the Lyppard Grange pub, to the grassy area under the specimen conifers.

-You can download the full walk directions as a five page pdf document in the Attachments section below or Here
+Download the full illustrated walk directions as a pdf document here .